Are you looking for ways to reduce acid reflux that doesn’t involve giving up coffee?

 People with GERD should avoid taking butter because of the fat content.
 It might take longer for digestion for people suffering from GERD.

-Use a paper filter to reduce the acidity in coffee as the paper filter traps coffee oils before pouring them into the cup.
-The acidity in coffee is released during the extraction process.
+To lower the acidity in coffee, use a paper filter, which retains coffee oils before pouring them into the cup.
+Coffee’s acids are released during the extraction process.

-Each coffee bean has roughly 12% of oil and fat.
-When roasted, depending on the roast level.
-Coffee beans appear to go through a chemical reaction with oxygen.
+Each coffee bean contains about 12% oil and fat.
+Depending on the level of roasting.
+Coffee beans appear to undergo a chemical reaction when exposed to oxygen and that changes the amount of oil in bean.

 These oils are full of acidic compounds that give coffee its bitter bite.
 The hotter the water, the more swiftly extraction will happen.
 If the water temperature is cold, the acids won’t extract.